St. Charles Child Support Lawyer

-The guidelines are based on the parties “gross income” which is defined as “all income from all sources.”
+The guidelines are based on the parties’ “gross income” which is defined as “all income from all sources.”
 This includes wage income, investment income, business distributions and various other types of income.
-When the combined gross income of the parties is less than $250,000 and no multiple family situations exist, the amount of maintenance is calculated by taking 30% of the payer’s gross income, minus 20% of the payee’s gross income.
-The amount calculated under the guidelines may not result in the recipient receiving an amount in excess of 40% of the combined gross income of the parties.
+When the combined gross income of the parties is less than $500,000 and no multiple family situations exist, the amount of maintenance is calculated by taking 33 1/3% of the payor’s net income, minus 25% of the recipient’s net income.
+The amount calculated under the guidelines may not result in the recipient receiving an amount in excess of 40% of the combined net income of the parties.

 Duration of the Maintenance

 Child support is calculated after deducting any sums paid as maintenance.
-Formerly, child support was determined independently of maintenance.
-Now, in addition to all of the other deductions provided for in the statute, maintenance actually paid is deducted, and that net sum is applied to the child support percentages.
+The Court uses an income share model to determine child support.
+This means the court sets child support based on both parents’ incomes, using state guidelines.
+Under the former law, child support was determined independent of maintenance.
+Now, maintenance actually paid is deducted, and that net sum is applied to the child support percentages.
 This feature of the new statute reduces child support for parents also receiving maintenance.

 Experienced Maintenance Lawyers

 Peskind Law Firm has substantial experience representing high-income families and understands how to handle complicated maintenance and child support issues.
-The firm employees a Certified Public Accountant that helps the lawyers analyze the parties’ income and the tax considerations related to maintenance.
+The firm employees a Certified Public Accountant that helps the lawyers analyze the parties’ income and cash flow.
 This high-level information helps our lawyers negotiate advantageous settlements or when no agreement can be reached, the information is used to enhance our opportunities in court.

 For more information, contact the firm at 630-444-0701 or email Jenna@peskindlaw.com.